Replacing CLI tools with modern alternatives

 decision to upgrade.

-.
-Thus I've aliased cd
+shorter z.
+Thus I've aliased cd to z directly.

 cat → bat